saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Enumerated Classes
 - Special type of class useful for defining a collection of constants, known as enumerated types.
-- You canreference enumerated types using the name of the enum class, a dot, and the name of the type.
+- You can reference enumerated types using the name of the enum class, a dot, and the name of the type.
 - enums can represent more than simple naming constants.
 - Enums, like other classes, can also hold function declarations.
 - You call functions on enumerated types, not on the enum class itself.
 - `valueOf` is a function available on all enum classes that returns an enumerated type with a name that matches the String value that you pass to it.
-- Enum classes are asimple form of ADT(Algebraic Data Types).
+- Enum classes are a simple form of ADT(Algebraic Data Types).
 - For more complex ADTs, you can use `sealed` classes to implement more sophisticated definitions.
+- Enum are set of constants representing possible values for a variable.
+- Enum constants are objects and instances of enum class.
+- Enum class can't be instantiated.
+- Allows only single instance of each value/subclass.
+- Values() gives list of all constants in the enum.
+- `.name` gives the name of the enum constant.
+- `.ordinal` gives the 0 indexed number of the enum constant.

 ```kotlin
 enum class Direction(private val coordinate: Coordinate) {